CNPS South Coast Chapter

 Monthly Membership Meeting

-Starting in April, 2020, we meet online for our monthly meeting due to the novel corona virus.
-See our web page for online meeting announcements.
+Starting in April, 2020, we meet online instead of in-person for our monthly meeting due to the novel corona virus.
+Meeting notices are sent by email and are posted on our home page.
 We hope to resume in-person meetings when it is safe to do so and when we do we would like to incorporate some of the lessons learned from our electronic meetings and provide a digital stream.

 All other meetings are held at the South Coast Botanic Garden (26300 Crenshaw Blvd., Palos Verdes Peninsula, CA 90274)